 - Arrange a one-level living space.
 Stairs can be difficult to climb while you’re recovering.
 If you live in a house with multiple levels, consider adjusting your living space as much as possible so you can recover on one level.

-Strengthening and conditioning your body before surgery can help your recovery in a number of ways.
+Strengthening and conditioning your body and joints before surgery can help your recovery in a number of ways.
 Strengthening your upper body, for example, can make it easier to use assistive devices like crutches or a wheelchair.

 Pre-knee replacement exercise can also lead to weight loss, which can help ease pressure on your knees before and after the procedure.
 In fact, studies show losing one pound of weight can relieve four pounds of pressure on your knees.